Who are the Suffering:

 (But does not always work)

-• Get pregnant (This is not very successful helping manage symptoms and is NOT A CURE!)
+Get pregnant: This is not very successful and for many it can make matters worse.
+For a few pregnancy can temperately helping manage symptoms (Defiantly NOT A CURE!)

-• Hysterectomy (This is only successful if 100% of Endometriosis lesions are excised from the body… if one is missed Endometriosis will continue to grow even without the woman’s reproductive parts).
+Hysterectomy: This is only successful if 100% of Endometriosis lesions are excised from the body… if even one lesion is missed Endometriosis will continue to grow even without the woman’s reproductive organs.

-• Change in Diet (Limiting the about of inflammation can help but changing your diet solely will not always help with your symptoms).
+Change in Diet: Limiting the amount of “inflammation” can help manage pain/bloating but changing your diet solely will not change the damage Endo can have on the body.

-• Massage or Acupuncture (Again lowing inflammation in the body helps and some might find some relief with Massage or Acupuncture).
+Massage or Acupuncture: …Again lowing inflammation in the body helps and some might find some relief, but this will likely not slow or change the ever-present Endo.

 Myth or Facts?

-Myths that are passed off as truth to women are as follows:
+Myths about Endo that are passed off as truth are as follows:

-• Endometriosis can be prevented.
+Endometriosis can be prevented.
 NOT TRUE!!
-(Most women are born with the predisposition for Endometriosis.
+(Women are born with the predisposition for Endometriosis or they are not.
 There are a few reported cases of women getting an Endometriosis diagnosis after a “bad c-section” where doctors suspect that endometrium spilled into the pelvic cavity, but this is rare and not the majority of Endometriosis Warriors story).

 Does Pelvic Floor PT really work?